JoeM-RP/serviceworker-safari/README.md

 }
 ```
 - Restart dev server
-- Open browser tools and observe the 'Application" panel.
-Under "Service workers", ensure "Bypass for network" is checked to ensure latest is always served from local dev server.
 - In `page,tsx`, add `use client` header and add service worker registraion in a `useEffect`
 ```typescript
       window.serwist.register()
         .then((result: any) => setRegistration(result))
         .catch((err: any) => alert(err)).catch((err: Error) => console.warn(err))
 ```
+- Open browser tools and observe the 'Application" panel.
+Under "Service workers", observe that there is now a service worker registered.
+Ensure "Bypass for network" is checked to ensure latest is always served from local dev server.
 - Add service worker feature check/helpers
 ```typescript
 export const isNotifySupported = () => {